Electives and Internships

 Mnazi Mmoja has been running a successful elective program for foreign students for many years.

-The Mwembeladu Maternity Hospital located in the district of Zanzibar Town, about 10 minutes away by Daladala from Mnazi Mmoja.
+The Mwembeladu Maternity Hospital located in the Mwembeladu area of Zanzibar Town, about 15 minutes by public transport (Daladala) from Mnazi Mmoja.
 The clinic specializes in maternity and childbirth.

 The hospital has a prenatal (ante-natal) station and a maternity unit, including post-natal care.
 The prenatal unit includes pregnancy counselling, advice on family planning and HIV testing, apart from ultrasonic and preventative medical check-ups.
 The maternity unit consists of examination rooms, recovery rooms and a brand new surgery/operating theatre which is fully equipped with modern medical supplies, but which has not yet been officially opened.
 For this reason, pregnancy-related surgery is currently carried out at Zanzibar's main hospital, the "Mnazi Mmoja".
 The in-patient care after obstetric surgery, however, takes place at Mwembeladu.

-Electives at Mnazi Mmoja and Mwembeladu should be fully accredited by all European and US medical colleges and universities.
+Electives at Mnazi Mmoja and Mwembeladu should be fully accredited by all international medical colleges and universities.
 Electives can be started at any day of the week (Mon-Fri).

 For students, there is an official weekly fee which has to be paid at all government hospitals.
 Please see details about the costs below.
 All government hospitals, including Mnazi Mmoja and the hospitals on the island of Pemba (Hospital of Wete, Hospital of Chake Chake and Abdallah Mzee Hospital Mkoani) have been set up by socialist countries during the time when Tanzania was still a socialist nation.
 Medical exchange programs between Tanzania and these countries still continue and there are regularly foreign physicians from countries such as Cuba, China, Russia and Sweden.